 Make a list of everything you want in a home and prioritize them.
 At the top of the list should be the items that are most important to you.
 This will help you separate your "must-haves" from your "nice-to-haves."

 Your agent can help you understand if your wants are realistic for your budget and favorite neighborhoods or if you need to rethink what you're looking for.

 The timing of your house hunt in New Jersey can have a big impact on your number of options.
 For example, in New Jersey, May has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.

 On the other hand, January gives you the fewest choices in New Jersey.
 Historically, there are 33.4%) fewer homes for sale than during New Jersey's peak season.

 Housing inventory in New Jersey by season

-Currently, in New Jersey, homes typically stay on the market for 44 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in New Jersey, homes stay on the market for 61 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in New Jersey

 Based on January 2022 data from Realtor.com